 9. Do what you say

 If you don’t plan on doing something, then don’t mention it.
 When you do what you say, you will earn the respect of your team.
 Do not mislead your employees with fake aspirations.
 Doing what you say will develop a reputation as a respected leader.
-Throughout the course of your leadership, being honest with your team and anyone else you communicate will give you a strong end of the deals you make.
-Stick with your commitments, be as transparent as possible and stay consistent in words, actions, and expectations to build effective leadership skills.
+Throughout the course of your leadership, being honest with your team and anyone else you communicate with will give you a strong end to the deals you make.
+Stick with your commitments, be as transparent as possible, and stay consistent in words, actions, and expectations to build effective leadership skills.

 10. Push their limits

 How do you get your team to work really hard?
-Well, you will certainly have to push them to their limits, else they will remain stagnant.
+Well, you will certainly have to push them to their limits, or else they will remain stagnant.
 They will do the same level of work without excitement and growth.
 A team leader has to motivate the team by encouraging them to get out of their comfort zone to achieve excellence at all levels.

 11. Ability to persevere

 Success in leadership comes from developing persistence and determination in the team.
-A really good leader will always count on the underlying causes of difficult to identify the solutions and methods to allow the team to persevere through the obstacle.
+A really good leader will always count on the underlying causes of difficulties to identify the solutions and methods to allow the team to persevere through the obstacle.